-Each Guaranteed Lifetime Withdrawal Benefit (GLWB) is an optional Rider you may purchase for an additional charge.
-You may select the Individual GLWB Rider or the Spousal GLWB Rider.
+Each Guaranteed Lifetime Withdrawal Benefit (GLWB) is an optional Rider that was available for purchase prior to January 1, 2024 for an additional charge.
+It was offered as the Individual GLWB Rider or the Spousal GLWB Rider.

-The GLWB Rider guarantees lifetime payments for you (or you and your covered spouse if you elect the Spousal GLWB Rider) regardless of how your investments perform, as long as the Rider is in effect.
+If you are a Contract Owner who elected the GLWB Rider, it guarantees lifetime payments for you (or you and your covered spouse if you elected the Spousal GLWB Rider) regardless of how your investments perform, as long as the Rider is in effect.
 You are the covered person under the Individual GLWB Rider.
 You and your spouse are the covered persons under the Spousal GLWB Rider.
 If you take Nonguaranteed Withdrawals, as explained below, your Benefit Base will decrease immediately, your lifetime payments may decrease and the Rider may terminate.